 WHY IS IT USED?
 WHY SO CONTROVERSIAL?

-People spend over one billion dollars, annually, on antibacterial soap because they're marketed as being better than regular soap.
+People spend over one billion dollars, annually, on "antibacterial" soap because they're marketed as being better than regular soap.
 Studies show low levels of triclosan having bacteriostatic properties.
 It can bind to bacteria and inhibit its growth.
 CAUTION, though!
 It may help promote the growth of drug resistant bacteria, especially when over used.
-Germs that survive it will emerge stronger than before!
-This chemical is known to be anti-fungal & anti-viral too.
+Germs that survive will emerge stronger than before!

 Some scientific studies show "antibacterial" soaps are not anymore effective at preventing disease than regular soap.
-Regular soap is bacterial by its own very nature!
+Regular soap is antibacterial by its very own nature!